ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 please note that there are many possible ways to represent the desired crop sequence within the ``RotationManager`` canvas.
 At this point, it is useful for you to first try to come up with your own solution, as this will assist you in developing a better conceptual understanding of representing cropping sequences within the ``RotationManager``.
+Once you have tried to come up with your own solution, please proceed by unhiding the suggested solutions here below.

 .. raw:: html